-A student may withdraw / drop from IAU at any time during the trimester by the last day of regularly scheduled classes by completing the proper forms from the Office of STUDENT SUPPORT.
+A student may withdraw / drop from IAU at any time during the semester by the last day of regularly scheduled classes by completing the proper forms from the Office of STUDENT SUPPORT.
 Official notification is required in writing.
 Cancellation must be received before any withdrawal from IAU is processed.

-IAU, for all students, without penalty or obligation, shall refund 100 percent of the amount paid for institutional charges, less the non-refundable \$125 Application for Admissions and \$125 Form I-20 processing courier fee, if applicable, if notice of cancellation is made prior to or on the first day of instruction, or the seventh day after enrollment, whichever is later.
+IAU, for all students, without penalty or obligation, shall refund 100 percent of the amount paid for institutional charges, less the non-refundable Application for Admissions and Form I-20 processing courier fees, if applicable, of \$125 each, if notice of cancellation is made prior to or on the first day of instruction, or the seventh day after enrollment, whichever is later.
 IAU shall advise each student that any notification of withdrawal or cancellation and any request for a refund is required to be made in writing.